ivosimoes/FCUP-BD/README.md

 ## Summary
 Project made for 2022/2023 edition of Databases course

-**Theme**: Implementation of a database to store data tables from INE
+**Theme**: Implementation of a database to store data tables from INE about students enrolled in university in Portugal

 ## Grade: 16.2/20